Final report for GS19-211

 - I used inductive coding to uncover themes related to success, challenges, and vision.

-The results of this research project make up my graduate thesis, which I am writing in an article-based format to publish results to a broader academic audience.
-I will develop a stakeholder report of my results as a project deliverable.
+The results of this research project make up my graduate thesis, which I wrote in an article-based format to publish results to a broader academic audience.
+I also developed a stakeholder report of my results as a project deliverable.
 I have briefly summarized my findings from both the survey and interviews below.

 - I had a total of 48 usable responses with producers who represented 33 Texas counties.
 Compared to Texas producers as a whole, my sample featured significantly higher proportions of young and beginning producers.
 72% were first-generation.